michaelklotz/GitDemo/README.md

 # GitDemo
-A simple git demo using text files
+A simple git demo using text files for a demo